Compare real decision tools

 Households planning around future changes

-Helpful when you expect income, spending, or one-off events to change and want to see the effect in advance.
+Helpful when you expect income, spending, transfers, inflation or one-off events to change and want to see the effect in advance.

 Notes and limitations